edward07/MyCodeBase/README.md

 MyCodeBase
 ==========

-A code base to resolve some common problems in my software development.
+A code base to resolve some common problems in my software development career.